Alessandro Poerio: Life

 Descended from an old Calabrian family, he was the son of Baron Giuseppe Poerio (1775-1843) who was born in the town of Belcastro, now in the province of Catanzaro in southern Italy.
 A noted lawyer of Naples who had attached himself to the cause of Joachim Murat. the Baron was obliged to flee in 1815, taking his sons Alessandro and Carlo with him.
 They settled for a time in Florence, but in 1818 were allowed to return to Naples.
 There, on the proclamation of the constitution in 1820, the Poerios were among the stoutest defenders of the newly won freedom.

 Alessandro fought as a volunteer under General Guglielmo Pepe against the Austrians in 1821, but when the latter reoccupied Naples and the king abolished the constitution, the family was again exiled and settled at Graz.

 A Freemason, he became a close friend of the Italian poet Giacomo Leopardi when the latter and Antonio Ranieri came in Naples in 1833.

 Alessandro devoted himself to study in various German universities, and at Weimar he became friendly with the aged Goethe.
 In 1835, the Poerios again returned to Naples, and Alessandro, while practising law with his father, published a number of lyrics.

 Last years and Death

-In 1848, he accompanied Pepe, this time as a volunteer to fight the Austrians in northern Italy.
+In 1848, he accompanied Guglielmo Pepe, this time as a volunteer to fight the Austrians in northern Italy.
 When the Neapolitan contingent was recalled, Alessancho followed Pepe to Venice.
 There he displayed great bravery during the siege.
 Severely wounded in the fighting at Mestre, he had a leg amputated but died of his injuries within a few days.
 He is interred at the San Michele cemetery on the Isola di San Michele.